NoDivide/astrum/CONTRIBUTING.md

 3. **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) and a live example.

-Please try to be as detailed as possible in your report in particular what steps will reproduce the issue and what browser(s) and OS are you experience it on?
+Please try to be as detailed as possible in your report, in particular what steps will reproduce the issue and what browser(s) and OS you are experience it on?
 Screenshots are also useful.
 All these details will help us resolve any potential bugs more quickly.

 <a name="features"></a>
 ## Feature requests